karmaniverous/entity-manager/.stan/system/stan.requirements.md

 - Intersection expresses the precise mutable contract (indexParamsMap and logger) while keeping a strong semantic tie to BaseQueryBuilder.
 - ITS flows from the builder into indexToken, maintaining helpful key narrowing at call sites.
 - Zero runtime changes — only typing is widened to be variance‑friendly.
+- With CF threaded on EntityClient and EntityManager, adapters obtain ITS automatically via IndexTokensOf<CF> and no longer need to ask callers for a values‑first cf argument.

 Scope and callout